tangle-network/ark-elliptic-curve-groups/README.md

 ## Features

-- Wraps arkworks elliptic curve groups to implement `elliptic-curve::Group`
+- Wraps arkworks elliptic curve groups to implement:
+  - `elliptic-curve::Group`
+  - `group::GroupEncoding` (with compressed point encoding)
 - Wraps arkworks field elements to implement `ff::Field`
 - Supports a wide variety of curves from the arkworks ecosystem:
   - BLS12-377